Who Is This Credit Card Best For?

 If you don’t plan to carry a balance, you’re probably better off with a card that offers rewards on your purchases, even if it has a higher APR.
 Other credit cards issued by Navy Federal offer cash back or points, and the APRs are still competitive.

 How to Get the Most Out of This Card

-If you’re going to do a balance transfer, make sure to initiate it within 30 days of opening your account to take advantage of the 12 months at a 0% APR.
+If you’re carrying debt on a higher-APR credit card, transfer your balance immediately (within 30 days of opening your account) to take advantage of the promotional offer of 12 months at a 0% APR.

 Perks on credit cards are common, but editors at The Balance have determined some are more valuable than others.
 One feature of this card makes our cut for an excellent perk:

-- Cellphone coverage: Pay your cellphone bill with your credit card and you can ditch your insurance from your cell service provider and still be covered for stolen or damaged devices.
+- Cellphone coverage: Pay your cellphone bill with your credit card and you could be covered for stolen or damaged devices (but not lost devices).
 Maximum reimbursement will depend on whether you get the card on the Mastercard or Visa network.
 (For Mastercard, it’s $600 per occurrence or $1,000 per year, and for Visa, it’s $250 per claim or $500 per year.
 Both have a $50 deductible.)

-When you apply for the card, you’ll choose between a Mastercard or Visa version.
+When you apply for the card, you’ll choose between a Visa or Mastercard version.
 Both come with these additional perks: